slu-cs/project-finalproject-tim-jonas/README.md

 Suggestions for phase three

 1) Currently, a user can register with a duplicate username.
-The simplest fix would be to change the user_id field in your User schema to _id.
+The simplest fix would be to change the user_id field in your User schema to '_id.
 (MongoDB requires object IDs to be unique, so it will throw an error if someone tries to register with a duplicate ID.)